-- Grating and combining the dough: Start by shredding the sweet potato into a medium-size mixing bowl.
+- Start by shredding the sweet potato into a medium-size mixing bowl.
 Finely grate the garlic and add it to the bowl, then add in the smooth peanut butter, flaxseeds, salt, pepper, balsamic vinegar and maple syrup.

-- Resting and preheating: Combine everything into a firm dough and set it aside for at least 15 minutes.
+- Combine everything into a firm dough and set it aside for at least 15 minutes.
 In the meantime, preheat your oven to 100°C (212°F).

-- Rolling and cutting the crackers: Divide the dough into 2 parts for easier handling and roll each half into a firm ball with your hands.
+- Divide the dough into 2 parts for easier handling and roll each half into a firm ball with your hands.
 Place each ball onto non-stick baking parchment or silicone baking mat, place another sheet on top and use a rolling pin to roll out the dough to roughly 1mm thickness.
 Carefully remove the sheet on top and use a pizza cutter to gently score the sweet potato dough to pre-cut the shape you want your crackers to be in.

-- Serving: Serve the crackers alongside your favourite cheeses and chutneys!
+- Serve the crackers alongside your favourite cheeses and chutneys!

 © Romy London / Romina Callwitz | All images and content are copyright protected.
 Please do not use my images and content without prior permission.
 If you wish to re-publish this recipe, please get in touch via email.
 Thank you so much for supporting romylondonuk.com!